[Home]

 - Maybe go study technical, moral and political questions surrounding human genetic engineering.
 Run clinical trials on effects of suppressing oxytocin, serotonin, dopamine levels on one's personality.
 Longterm goal is to understand value drift in (biological) humans better.

-- (I currently think human genetic engineering is likely to lead to value drift, and hence it is bad to accelerate this tech.
-Any country that benefits militarily from making their citizens less capable of love, trust, etc will tend to do so.
-Also, even if you were convinced this was fine, it will take more than 10 years for the superhuman babies to grow into adults.)
+- I currently think human genetic engineering is likely to lead to value drift, and hence it is bad to accelerate this tech.
+Any country that gains military or economic benefits from making their citizens less capable of love, trust, etc will be pressured to do so, in order to not be dominated by other countries.
 (Weak opinion.
 I would love to be wrong about value drift being a possibility)

 Useless work